Is a registered partnership “marriage light”?

 Sebastian is an Austrian citizen and has lived and worked abroad for a while, also in China.
 There, he met Laura, a citizen of the United Kingdom.
 The two fell in love and moved in together while still in China.
-After a few years together, both had to return to Europe for professional reasons, Sebastian to Austria and Laura to England.
+After a few years together, both had to return to Europe for professional reasons, Sebastian to Austria and Laura to the UK.

 After careful consideration, the two decided to continue their life together in Austria.
 As Laura only decided to move to Austria after Brexit, she is confronted with the difficult situation that she is now considered a third-country national and that means obtaining a residence permit in Austria is associated with considerable hurdles for her.

 It is clear to both of them that the easiest way for Laura to obtain a residence title in Austria would be to marry Sebastian.
 After that, Laura, who can fulfill the general requirements for obtaining a residence title in Austria without difficulty, could obtain a residence title as a “family member”.
 During her research, however, Laura comes across the information that not only spouses but also registered partners are considered family members.

 Since Sebastian and Laura are not quite sure yet whether they should actually take the big step and marry each other, the idea of entering into a registered partnership, behind which they assume a kind of “marriage light”, sounds very tempting at first.
 But what are the legal consequences of a registered partnership and is it really just a “marriage light”?